kontent-ai/smart-link/README.md

 ### Unit tests

-Since this SDK highly depends on browser APIs, the unit tests are run by Karma test runner (+ Jasmine) inside Chrome browser.
+Since this SDK highly depends on browser APIs, the unit tests are run by [Vitest Browser](https://vitest.dev/guide/browser/) inside Chrome browser.
 To run all tests in a watch mode you can use the `npm run test:unit` command.
 To run all tests only once you can use the `npm run test:unit:ci` command.
 All unit tests are located in the `test-browser` folder.

 ### Visual regression tests

+Visual regression testing is implemented using [Playwright Components](https://playwright.dev/docs/test-components).
+Pre-built components are available into which Smart-Link loads.
+After the component is mounted, Playwright performs a screenshot test of the component.

-Visual regression testing is implemented using Storybook and Loki.
-Each story in Storybook represents a test case, which is then used by Loki to generate screenshots.
-In order to run visual regression tests you need to start Storybook using the `npm run storybook` command and then start loki testing using the `npm run test:visual` command.
-Or you can use the `npm run test:visual:ci` command to automatically start the Storybook server in a CI mode and run visual tests.
+To run Visual Regression tests use `npm run test:visual` command.
+Or you can use the `npm run test:visual:ci` to start tests in a UI mode.

+> [!NOTE]
-Visual regression tests use the built version of SDK, so before running them make sure you rebuild the SDK after the last change you made.
-You can this using the `npm run build` command or using the `npm run dev` command to start build in a watch mode.
+> Visual regression tests use the built version of SDK, so before running them make sure you rebuild the SDK after the last changes you made.

-Please note that the reference screenshots for visual regression tests are created on the `ubuntu-latest` environment, which is utilized in our GitHub Action workflow for visual tests.
-It means tests could (and probably will) fail on Windows.
-In case the visual regression tests fail during a pull request, and you need to update reference screenshots, you can locate the new screenshots in the failed GitHub Action run.
-Navigate to the Artifacts section (`.loki/current`) of the failed run to find the updated screenshots.
+### Updating Visual Regression Tests

+Rendering differences across operating systems can lead to variations in screenshots.
+In our GitHub Action workflow for visual tests, reference screenshots are generated using the `ubuntu-latest` environment.
+To ensure consistency, a dedicated workflow produces an artifact with the updated screenshots.

+Follow these steps if you need to update the screenshots:

+1. Navigate to the **Actions** tab in your GitHub repository.
+2. Locate and select the **Update Snapshots** workflow.
+3. Manually trigger the workflow on your branch.
+4. Once the workflow completes, download the generated artifact containing the updated screenshots.
+5. Copy the updated screenshots into the repository.

 ## Breaking changes